 Sanagi Island, floating on the Seto Inland Sea.
-It is another island where felines outnumber humans that you will have a hard time finding a spot without cats.
+It is another island where felines outnumber humans, and you will have a hard time finding a spot without cats.
 The cats on this island are very cherished and will jump from one side of the embankment to the other on the coastline with a little food bribery!

 If one day’s cat cuteness isn’t enough, there is a hostel for you to enjoy a two-day trip on Sanagi Island.